-Gentle low impact and non-contact sports can start at six weeks, e.g. swimming and cycling (not breaststroke).
+Gentle low impact and non-contact sports can start at 6 weeks, e.g. swimming and cycling (not breaststroke).

 High impact and contact sports should be avoided until four to six months.

-Your individual physiotherapist can give you specific guidance and advice on return to your preferred sport.
+Your individual physiotherapist can give you specific guidance and advice on return to your preferred / chosen sport.

-Recovery from this surgery will take two months but can continue up until 18 months.
+Recovery from this surgery can take up to three months but will continue up until 18 months